Those were the headlines, now for the news in detail

-And we´ll end as usual with a quick look at today´s weather.
-We´re expecting a mostly cloudy and cool day in the Czech Republic, with the chance of showers in places.
-Daytime temperatures are expected to reach a maximum of 20 degrees Celsius, falling to as low as 8 degrees at night.
+And we´ll end as usual with a quick look at Wednesday´s weather.
+We´re expecting a mostly clear day here in the Czech Republic, with a chance of showers in eastern parts of the country.
+Daytime temperatures are expected to reach a maximum of 24 degrees Celsius, dropping to a low of 8 degrees tonight.

 I´m Rob Cameron, and that's the end of the news.